VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-07-getting-started-instructional-design.md

 These were the same colors that I was already familiar with.
 I also thought about the several posters around the hospital with health tips.
 I realized that I didn't, initially, read any of them.
-I only read them to get the details.
-I was able to glean the concepts with a quick glance at the images.
+Only reading them to get the details, I was able to glean the concepts with a quick glance at the images.
 As I sat there pondering, I felt a tickle in my throat.
 I turned my head slightly and coughed into my shoulder.